 Graduate studies at Manhattan School of Music followed.
 A performance of Peter’s musical, “A New Beginning,” (concerning the power struggles of a politically ambitious televangelist, his gay son, the son’s Jewish lover and the lover’s “Estelle Getty-esque” mother) served as his Masters’ recital.

-Most recently, Peter's 20 minute musical, co-written with Laurie Graff, "Love In The Time Of Recession," was premiered at the New York Public Library at Lincoln Center as part of the Across A Crowded Room program.
+In 2017, Peter's 20 minute musical, co-written with Laurie Graff, "Love In The Time Of Recession," was premiered at the New York Public Library at Lincoln Center as part of the Across A Crowded Room program.

 Peter is the winner of the 2016 Burman Songwriter Award, given by The Manhattan Association of Cabarets & Clubs (MAC).

 Peter has served as arranger, and producer of performance tracks for award-winning drag performers, including Vicky Boofont, Sutton Lee Seymour and (Lady Baritone) Andy Starling, Gloria Swansong, and Clarice DuBois

 Peter provided arrangements and musical supervision for Paul Iacono's new show, "Psychedelic Playhouse."
 Peter previously provided arrangements for the Iacono's earlier show "Psychedelic Hedonism," at Joe's Pub, including the new song, "Trending," co-written by Iacono, and "Dreamgirls" composer, Henry Krieger.

 As a vocal coach, Peter worked with cast members, Rumer Willis, Nolan Gerard Funk, and Tyler Blackburn on the movie musical, "Hello Again."